-He is an author and frequent lecturer in the field of elder and special needs planning, and has taught in the legal assistant program at Oakland University.
-He serves the community as an officer and director of the Rosemary and Larry Berger Education Foundation, a private foundation providing scholarships for high school students and funding for educational endeavors.
-He is chairman of the Wayne State University – Institute of Gerontology Executive Committee, and serves on its Leadership Council for Endowments and Scholarships and on its Cognitive Neuro Sciences subcommittee.
-He is the Chairperson of SPEC Associates, a 501(c)3 research and evaluation organization located in downtown Detroit, which provides research services assisting foundations, non-profit organizations and government agencies become more effective at helping people.
+Mr. Trainer is an author and frequent lecturer in the field of elder and special needs planning, and has taught in the legal assistant program at Oakland University.
+He served the community as an officer and director of the Rosemary and Larry Berger Education Foundation, a private foundation providing scholarships for high school students and funding for educational endeavors.
+He was chairman of the Wayne State University – Institute of Gerontology Executive Committee, and served on its Leadership Council for Endowments and Scholarships and on its Cognitive Neuro Sciences subcommittee.
+He was the Chairperson of SPEC Associates, a 501(c)3 research and evaluation organization located in downtown Detroit, which provides research services assisting foundations, non-profit organizations and government agencies become more effective at helping people.

 J.D., University of Detroit School of Law, 1979